 The most important factor for a diet that addresses your intestinal inflammation is to simply try it out.
 You should test what is good for you and what you should better do without.
 It is important that you keep a nutrition diary so that you can understand exactly what foods you can tolerate well and which ones you cannot.
 Along with a smart nutrition plan, sports activities often lead to better overall well-being.
 If you have a certain food intolerance, for example against fructose or gluten, it is better not to experiment with these types of foods in order to protect your stomach and intestine.

 A stool examination using the intestinal test INTEST.pro provides information about abnormalities in the stomach and intestines.
 For example, the test shows whether you have sufficient bifidobacteria.
-These are important because they inhibit certain inflammatory reactions in the intestine.
-In addition, a healthy intestine should have sufficient vitamin B12.
+These bacteria are important because they inhibit certain inflammatory reactions in the intestine.
+Additionally, a healthy intestine should have sufficient vitamin B12.
 Since a person cannot produce the vitamin himself, he needs bacteria to do this for him.
 For this reason, it can be helpful to regularly consume dairy products that contain exactly this type of bacteria.

 This detailed evaluation shows you how your intestinal bacteria are doing.
 You will find all the results in your personal and protected Login area.
 This includes detailed statements about the following: